aerospike/aerospike-client-ruby/README.md

 An Aerospike library for Ruby.

 This library is compatible with Ruby 1.9.3+ and supports Linux, Mac OS X and various other BSDs.

-Rubinius is supported, but not JRuby yet.
+Rubinius is supported, but not JRuby - yet.
+For the moment, query and scan operations are also not supported.

 - [Usage](#Usage)